bekk/bekk-christmas/post/javascript/cellular-automata-in-the-browser.md

 authors:
   - Kjetil Golid
 ---
 A cellular automaton is a system consisting of cells of numerical values on a grid, together with a rule that decides the behaviour of these cells.
-Applying this rule repeatedly on each cell on the grid, while visualising the grid in some way or another, often gives the effect of some evolving organism with complex and intricate behaviour, even with relatively simple rules.
+By applying this rule repeatedly on each cell in the grid while visualising the grid in some way or another, one often gets the effect of some evolving organism with complex and intricate behavior, even from relatively simple rules.

 Cellular automata comes in many shapes, forms and dimensions.
 Perhaps the most famous cellular automaton is called _Game of Life_ (GOL).
 It consists of a two-dimensional grid where each cell contain a boolean value (dead or alive).
 The accompanying rule decides whether or not a cell should be dead or alive based on that cell's neighbouring cells.
 It states that a live cell dies of loneliness if there are less than 2 live cells around it.
 Similarly, it dies of overcrowding if more than three neighbouring cells are alive.
 In other words, a cell will only "survive" by having exactly 2 or 3 neighbouring cells that are alive.
 For a _dead_ cell to become alive, it needs to have exactly 3 live neighbouring cells, otherwise it stays dead.
 An example of the GoL automaton can be seen below, iterating rapidly through several states.

 ![Game of Life](https://i.imgur.com/ZRY1IlT.gif)